-Both complainants and referred students have the right to request an appeal on specified grounds.
-The reason for an appeal is to guarantee that the situation has been resolved through a fundamentally fair hearing in accordance with established policies and procedures.
+Determinations as to whether or not a policy has been violated and sanctions may be appealed through these procedures.
+Both complainants and referred students may appeal determinations as to policy violations and sanctions.
+The reason for the appeal process is to guarantee that the situation has been resolved through a fundamentally fair process in accordance with established policies and procedures.

-A complainant and referred student may only request to appeal the determination or sanction on the following three grounds:
+A complainant or referred student may only appeal the determination as to a policy violation or sanction on the following three grounds:

-- A substantial procedural error occurred that unreasonably impaired the ability to achieve a fair process or final decision and made the process or the final decision fundamentally unfair;
+1. A substantial procedural error occurred that unreasonably impaired a fair process or rendering of a determination or sanction, and that made the process or the final decision fundamentally unfair.

-- New information of substantive nature, impossible for the hearing officer to have heard at the time of the hearing, has been discovered and it would be fundamentally unfair for the Administrative Hearing Officer or University Board to not consider the information; or
+2. New information of a substantive nature that was impossible to have been considered at the time of the hearing or determination has been discovered, and it would be fundamentally unfair to not consider the information.

-- The initial sanction(s) are fundamentally unfair or inappropriate.
+3. The initial sanction(s) are fundamentally unfair, disproportionate, or inappropriate.

-The individual designated to review the request for an appeal will make a determination that:
+The individual designated to review the appeal will make a determination that:

-- The request for an appeal is denied because none of the grounds for an appeal above have been met; or
+1. The appeal is denied because none of the grounds for an appeal above have been met.

-- The request for an appeal is granted because one or more of the grounds for an appeal have been met.
+2. The appeal is granted because one or more of the grounds for an appeal have been met.

-If a request for an appeal is granted, then the individual designated to review the request for an appeal will determine whether the matter can be resolved without a new hearing (for example, modification of sanctions so that they are not fundamentally unfair or inappropriate) or whether new hearing is necessary.
-If a new hearing is necessary, the University will determine whether this hearing will be an Administrative Hearing or a University Board Hearing.
-All hearings that take place after an appeal has been granted will proceed in accordance with established procedures for Administrative Hearings and University Board Hearings.
+If an appeal is granted, then the individual designated to review the appeal will determine whether the matter can be resolved without a new hearing (for example, modification of sanctions so that they are not fundamentally unfair or inappropriate) or whether a new hearing is necessary.
+If a new hearing is necessary, the University will determine whether this hearing will be an administrative hearing or a University Board hearing.
+All hearings that take place after an appeal has been granted will proceed in accordance with established procedures.

-All decisions regarding whether an appeal request will be granted are final.
-If the request for an appeal is denied, then all sanctions imposed will remain in effect.
+All decisions regarding whether an appeal will be granted are final.
+If the appeal is denied, then all sanctions imposed will remain in effect.